+Figure 5-4.
 Walking distance to Metro.
 This map shows the walking distance to the Van Dorn Street Metro Station for distances up to one mile.
 Only within one-half mile can a substantial share of workers or residents be expected to walk to a metro rail station as part of a commute trip.
-None of the planning area is within one-half mile of the station on foot.
+None of development sites in the planning area are within one-half mile of the station on foot.

+Figure 5-5.
 Bicycle Paths in the Landmark/Van Dorn Area.
 This map shows the existing and proposed bicycle paths from the City's Bicycle Circulation and Multi-Use Trail Master Plan.